Knicks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Knicks Insights & Trends

-- The Knicks have a 7-3 record against the spread while going 7-3 overall over their past 10 contests.
+- The Knicks have gone 6-4 over their last 10 games, with a 6-4 record against the spread in that span.

-- In their past 10 games, the Knicks have gone over the total four times.
+- In their past 10 games, the Knicks have hit the over three times.

 - The 116 points per game the Knicks average are 6.2 more points than the Heat give up (109.8).